-The registration of guests introduced by the City of Vienna on September 28, 2020 is a violation of data protection regulations.
-With this ordinance, the city wanted to extend the curfew from 10 p.m. for Viennese restaurants.
-The data protection authority approves a complainant.
-The decision refers to the Vienna Contact Tracing regulation as well as § 5 EpidemieG .
+The registration of guests introduced by the Magistrate of the City of Vienna as of September 28, 2020 is a violation of data protection regulations in the catering industry.
+With this ordinance, the provincial capital wanted to extend the current 10 p.m. curfew for Viennese catering establishments.
+The data protection authority agrees with a complainant who turned to it regarding personal data.
+The decision refers to the Vienna Contact Tracing Ordinance and also to § 5 EpidemieG.
 However, the decision is not yet legally binding.

 But how does this happen?

 The registration requirement was introduced by regulation in coordination with economy chamber (Wirtschaftskammer) Vienna to facilitate the detection of contact persons in the restaurant industry.
 The aim was to enable Viennese restaurants to be kept open longer in the evening (longer than 10 pm).
 Data such as name, telephone number, e-mail address, table number were collected, which must be transmitted at the request of the authority.